gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that takes an array of numbers and returns the sum of the numbers.
+- Write a Function that, given an array of numbers returns the sum of the numbers in the array.

 ##### Constraints

 - The numbers can be negative or non-integer.
 - If the array does not contain any numbers then you should return 0.
+- Negatives must subtract from the sum, while positivies add to it.

 ##### Optimal Solution